 Norway's golfing pioneer, whose powerful swing and infectious smile have delivered multiple PGA Tour wins and the FedEx Cup title.

-Viktor Hovland brought a new vibe to professional golf: a powerful, modern game wrapped in an unflappably cheerful demeanor.
-From Oslo, he first made waves by winning the 2018 U.S. Amateur at Pebble Beach, a victory that signaled his comfort on the grandest stages.
-He turned professional in 2019 and immediately made history, becoming the first Norwegian to win on both the PGA Tour and the European Tour.
-Hovland's swing, built on a foundation of immense power and a crisp strike, made him a consistent contender.
-His breakthrough season came in 2023, where he won the Memorial Tournament and the BMW Championship before a stunning performance at the Tour Championship secured the FedEx Cup, cementing his status among the game's elite.
-More than his trophies, Hovland's relaxed, smiling presence under pressure has made him one of golf's most popular figures.
+Viktor Hovland won the 2018 U.S. Amateur at Pebble Beach before turning professional in 2019.
+The Norwegian from Oslo became the first golfer from his country to win on both the PGA Tour and the European Tour.
+His swing combines immense power with a crisp strike, making him a consistent contender.
+In 2023, he won the Memorial Tournament and the BMW Championship, then delivered a stunning performance at the Tour Championship to capture the FedEx Cup.
+Hovland's relaxed, smiling presence under pressure has made him one of golf's most popular figures.
+He brought a powerful, modern game wrapped in an unflappably cheerful demeanor to professional golf.

 1997–2012